semgrep/semgrep-docs/docs/semgrep-cloud-platform/slack.md

 <!-- <ProcedureIntegrateSlack /> -->

 :::info Prerequisites
-* Slack notifications can only be enabled through Semgrep Cloud Platform (SCP).
-[Create an account](/semgrep-code/getting-started/) to set up Slack notifications.
-* To receive alerts and notifications, you must [add or onboard the project](/semgrep-code/getting-started/) (repository) to Semgrep Cloud Platform for scanning.
 * You must be a Slack **Workspace Owner** to set up the Semgrep Slack app.
 :::